nyu-bigdata-class/final-project-report/ss14432-at4524/report.md

     - Network usage/ bandwidth : Modelling the network usage and bandwidth would provide a more complete picture of the scenario.
     - Power consumption : While have statistics for CPU utilization, we have not limited scheduling tasks on edge devices based on the cpu utilization.
       Power consumption is important for QoS (Lower power consumption implies better battery life).
     - Since we have modelled this on a small trace, the difference in times are small.
-As rthe model scales, so does the differnce in latencies
+As the model scales, so does the differnce in latencies

 - If we had more time,
     - Design hybrid policy - Identify when it is optimal to switch between eviction and distributed policies
     - Model network bandwidth and latencies
-    - Generate larger traces and optimise code to run for the same.
+    - Generate larger traces and optimise code (PyPy) to run for the same.
     - Explore swarm optimisation

 Repo :  https://github.com/1um0s/edge-scheduler-sim.git